New Zealand Study Visa: Step-by-Step Guide for Indian Students 2025

 Step 4: Submit Your Visa Application

 Visit the official Immigration New Zealand website and apply online.
-Upload your documents and pay the visa fee—approximately NZD 375 (around ₹18,500).
+Upload your documents and pay the visa fee—approximately NZD 375 (subject to change by Immigration New Zealand).

 Step 5: Biometrics and Medicals